cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

-Deploy the WAR into a CICS Liberty JVM server
+#Deploy the WAR into a CICS Liberty JVM server
 There are several ways to deploy the WAR.

-You can add an <application> element to your server.xml which points to your uploaded WAR file location.
+1 You can add an <application> element to your server.xml which points to your uploaded WAR file location.
-You can use a CICS bundle.
+2 You can use a CICS bundle.
 In this article, we will introduce how to deploy the Spring Boot WAR as a WAR bundlepart with a CICS bundle.

-Define the application to CICS with a CICS Bundle project
+#Define the application to CICS with a CICS Bundle project

 a) Create a new CICS Bundle Project with id "com.ibm.cicsdev.springboot.jdbc.cicsBundle"